stanislavsabev/wake/USAGE.md

         # Or call the help label
         @help

-u/update: @flags: --d/dev @doc: Update requirements:
+u/update: @flags: --d/dev @doc: Update requirements :
     pip-compile requirements.in
     pip-compile requirements-dev.in